cheesebricked/dress-for-the-day/README.md

 # dress-for-the-day
-A website that provides outfit suggestions based on year, and season.
-Also displays the weather.
+A website that suggests outifts based on user gender and season!
+Also shows you the weather to aid your outfit creation.

-Uses Pirate Weather API and Google Images API.
+Uses Pirate Weather API, Google Images API, and Flask

-Plans for this project:
-- Fullstack deployment with API keys in the backend so that people can finally use this
-- Login and user account page with saved images (tentative)
-- Changeable timezone dropdown menu
+Deployment coming soon!

 Demo:
 https://github.com/cheesebricked/dress-for-the-day/assets/131835612/37d6484b-732d-4130-87de-52a3c9d3ea87